UWaterlooIR/datasets/ml-32m-extension.md

 read-only access to a [private repository containing the ML-32M extension dataset](https://github.com/UWaterlooIR/ml-32m-extension).

+You can read a [copy of the README](ml-32m-ext-readme-copy.md) for the private repository, which describes its contents.

 Please be patient, for at times I may be away from the office for periods of up to several weeks.
 If you haven't heard from me in 2 weeks, you are welcome to email me.

 For questions, please contact me at [mark.smucker@uwaterloo.ca](mailto:mark.smucker@uwaterloo.ca).